Masked-Kunsiquat/itinerary-generator/README.md

 ---

-## 📦 Repo Structure
+## 📦 Project Structure

 ```
 .
-├── Dockerfile
-├── docker-compose.yaml
-├── app.py                  # Flask web UI
+├── app.py                  # Flask frontend
-├── generate_itinerary.py   # Jinja2 rendering + PDF logic
+├── generate_itinerary.py   # Logic for Jinja2 + Gotenberg
-├── requirements.txt
-├── default-template.html   # Used if no custom template is uploaded
+├── default-template.html   # Used if no upload provided
 ├── static/
 │   ├── trip.sample.json
 │   ├── template.sample.html
-│   └── (optional custom.css)
+│   └── custom.css          # Optional user theming
 ├── templates/
-│   └── form.html           # Main upload form
+│   └── form.html           # Upload UI
+├── Dockerfile / docker-compose.yaml
-└── .gitignore / .dockerignore
+└── requirements.txt
 ```

 ---

-## 🔐 Notes
+## 🔐 Technical Notes

-* Flask runs in development mode — suitable for local-only use
+* Flask runs in development mode by default
-* Gotenberg runs inside Docker and communicates via `http://gotenberg:3000`
+* Gotenberg uses `http://gotenberg:3000` internally (Docker bridge)
-* All rendering happens server-side for PDF compatibility
+* Rendering is done server-side to ensure PDF consistency
+* No client-side JS needed for templating

 ---

-## 💡 Future Ideas
+## 💡 Future Enhancements
-This project was designed for simplicity, but power users or future contributors may want to explore enhancements like:

-- 🌓 Theme switcher – Optional dark mode toggle (device preference detection was considered)

-- 🔍 Template preview – Show a live HTML preview or thumbnail of selected template

-- 🖼 UI polish – Add branding, logos, or customizable styles per user/team
+Ideas and considerations for future contributors:

+* 🌗 Dark mode or theme toggling
-- 🧪 Validation/linting – Warn users if uploaded templates are missing expected variables
+* 🧪 Template validation/linting for missing variables

-- 💾 Local storage/cache – Persist previously used templates or inputs for convenience
+* 🖼 Live previews of selected templates
+* 💾 Local storage or cache of recent uploads

-- 🧱 Component-based templating – Support reusable partials or layout variants (e.g. day-card.html)
+* 🧱 Partial-based templating (e.g. `day-card.html`)

-- 📄 Multiple templates – Let users pick from predefined themes/styles

-- 🔐 Authentication – Useful for team deployments or protecting sensitive trip data
+* 📄 Select from multiple saved template styles
+* 🔐 Basic auth or team access controls

-> Contributions welcome!
-Or fork this and make it your own ✨
+> Pull requests welcome!
+Or fork it and make it your own ✨

 ---

 ## 📄 License

-MIT — free to use and adapt.
-Attribution welcome.
+MIT — Free to use, modify, and adapt.

 ---

-## 🙋‍♂️ Author
+## 👤 Author

-Built by **Masked-Kunsiquat** (with help from ChatGPT).
+Created by **Masked-Kunsiquat**
-Inspired by the goals of the [Surmai](https://github.com/rohitkumbhar/surmai) project.
+Layout inspired by Pinegrow mockups and powered by ChatGPT Originally built for Surmai trip exports